 In some research, gabapentin has shown the potential to treat sleep problems, including insomnia.
 This may make it an appealing option for many, especially those who are looking for a better alternative to their seizure medications.
 One study specifically found gabapentin to be less disruptive to sleep cycles than older antiepileptics (seizure medications).

-One interesting aspect of gabapentin’s effect on sleep (in the limited research available) is its impact on quality of sleep.
+One interesting aspect of gabapentin’s effect on sleep (in the limited research available) is its impact on the quality of sleep.

 In one 2010 study, gabapentin not only helped to treat study participants’ insomnia symptoms by decreasing spontaneous arousal — like waking up in the middle of the night — but it also improved their sleep quality by enhancing slow-wave sleep.